New Uber CEO promises change, sees IPO in 18-36 months

 "Casting a vote for the next chief executive of Uber was a big moment for me and I couldn't be happier to pass the torch to such an inspiring leader," Kalanick said.

-(Reporting by Heather Somerville in San Francisco, additional reporting by Jeffrey Dastin; Editing by Bill Rigby)
+(Reporting by Heather Somerville in San Francisco and Tom Hals in Georgetown, Delaware; Editing by Bill Rigby)